 'Despair, both environmental and political, is never absent; but this is an appreciative, defiantly humane volume' – Robert Potts, Guardian

 'Deliberately squalid, violent and apocalyptic contemporary contents are yoked to forms that for the best part of three millennia have been used for the beautiful and the heroic' – Michael Hofmann, The Times

 'Peter Reading’s most characteristic work, always economical, is now concise to the point of terseness… leaving sparser textures and a sometimes painfully direct expression of personal sadness, anger and despair.
 Can we find a parallel here with other modern artists – Rothko, Shostakovich, Beckett – who found themselves, in extremis and in their later works, continuing to create less and less, moving inexorably towards the point where they would be left with nothing, the point (presumably) of artistic extinction?’ – Alan Jenkins

-Peter Reading reads extracts from two book-length sequences, Going On and Evagatory from his Collected Poems: 2 [1985-1996] (Bloodaxe Books, 1996).
-This film is from the DVD-book In Person: 30 Poets filmed by Pamela Robertson-Pearce, edited by Neil Astley.
+Peter Reading reads extracts from his book-length sequences Going On (1985), Evagatory (1992) and -273.15 (2005), the first two of these from his Collected Poems: 2 (1996).
+Pamela Robertson-Pearce filmed him reading this selection at his home in Ludlow, Shropshire, in June 2007.
+This film is from the DVD-anthology In Person: 30 Poets, filmed by Pamela Robertson-Pearce & edited by Neil Astley (Bloodaxe Books, 2008).